goauthentik/authentik/website/integrations/services/hashicorp-vault/index.md

     name="group name in authentik"
 ```

-You should then be able to sign in via OIDC
+You should then be able to sign in via OIDC.
 `vault login -method=oidc role="reader"`